Bassquake/ColorMill/README.md

 Should run on any version of VirtualDub, including VirtualDub2 and VirtualDubMod.

 <h2>Issues</h2>
-Currently crashes if move the slider for Sharpness Preprocess.
-Happens in original code too so looking into it.
+<s>Currently crashes if move the slider for Sharpness Preprocess.
+Happens in original code too so looking into it.</s><br/>
+Commented out the lines causing crashes when using Preprocess in Sharpness.